kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Jenkins.md

 ### Deploy to 10000 machines
 - We can have all **deploy machines in a sort of regional cluster**, and all machines in one regional cluster, while through the **peer to peer network** they can actually download this
 #### What happened when press 'deploy' button/How to inform all deploy machines to download the binary file
-- You might have different user press button sequentially one after the other, so we can set e target state of build version
+- You might have different user press button sequentially one after the other, so we can **set a target state of build version**
--
+- Have a key/value store as a confugration for our system as a whole or parts, one of the configuration parameters would be the build version,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzE3Nzc3NjMsLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbMjAyNjIyMjE3NywtMjA4ODc0NjYxMl19
 -->